Your Rights With Police

 📋 When You Must Show ID

-Under the Criminal Investigation (Identifying People) Act 2002, police can demand name, date of birth, and current address if they reasonably suspect you've committed, are committing, or are about to commit an offence—or may assist in investigating one.
+Under the Criminal Investigation (Identifying People) Act 2002, police can demand name, date of birth, and current address if they reasonably suspect you've committed, are committing, or are about to commit an offence.

 - Police can require face covering removal (hats, masks, veils, sunglasses)